swiyu-admin-ch/.github/profile/README.md

 - **swiyu Generic Verifier**: Entities can integrate the reference verifier implementation to verify VCs, ensuring cryptographic integrity and validity according to their specific needs.

 - **swiyu App**: Users will be able to download the swiyu Public Beta wallet, request Beta-ID credentials for testing purpose, manage their VCs and interact with the ecosystem.

-For a basic introduction to the swiyu Public Beta please consult the [e-ID website](https://www.eid.admin.ch/de/public-beta)

 ## Technical documentation and specifications